MykalMachon/mykal.codes/www/src/content/posts/containers-and-the-enterprise-vendor-feedback-loop.md

 - Vendor doesn't have enough buy-in from customers to move forward with containers.
 - Vendor's technological growth stagnates.

 This feedback loop seems to keep both enterprise companies and enterprise vendors in a glacial state of continuous improvement.
-Neither organization will make a substantial change in underlying technology until there is an absolute need for the change because the challenge of moving forward without vendor buy-in is often above either organization's pain threshold for change.
+Neither organization will make a substantial change in underlying technology until there is an absolute need for the change.
+The challenge of moving forward without buy-in from the other group is often above either organization's pain threshold for change.

 ## Why not just containerize vendor applications?

-I've thought about this quite a bit as well.
-In theory an org could containerize vendor applications as they're onboarded.
-Just write up a Docker file or a Docker compose file for each new application during the onboarding process!
+I've thought about just containerizing vendor applications quite a bit as well.
+In theory an org could containerize vendor applications as they're on-boarded.
+Just write up a Docker file + a Docker compose file for each new application during the onboarding process!

 While that might be fine initially, there are some maintenance risks in doing so: